 All recipients must provide a one-page report detailing how their grant was applied.
 Photographs of the item in use are appreciated.
 All manuscripts or publications resulting from CFAR International Core support should acknowledge CFAR.
 See here for suggested wording.

-Submit application on the International Infrastructure application form (below) by November 20, 2013 to middlemj at uw.edu.
+Submit application on the International Infrastructure application form (below) by October 19, 2015 to jcdettin at uw.edu.
 Individual application sections may be expanded, but the overall proposal should not be more than 3 pages in length.
 Applicants are required to also submit their biosketch and quotes from vendors to support the requested amounts in the budget.

 APPLICATION FORM